PLPAcademy/day-3-assignment-CHERI018/README.md

 1. What is the first step for installing Dart on a Windows machine?

-B) Download the Dart SDK
+ Download the Dart SDK

 2. Which command verifies the Dart installation on macOS?

-D) dart --version
+dart --version
-The correct answer is D

 3. What is the next step after downloading and extracting the Flutter SDK on Linux?

-B) Update your PATH
+ Update your PATH
-The correct answer is B

 4. What command is used to run a newly created Flutter app?

-C) flutter run
+ flutter run
-The correct answer is C

 #Python Installation

 What is the first step to install Python on a Windows system?

-B) Download Python from the official website
+ Download Python from the official website
-The correct answer is B

 Which option should you ensure is checked during Python installation on Windows?

-C) Add Python to PATH
+ Add Python to PATH
-The correct answer is C

 How do you verify Python installation on any system?

-A) By running python --version
+ By running python --version
-The correct answer A

-What command is used to install pip on macOS and Linux?

-C) curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
+What command is used to install pip on macOS and Linux? curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
-The correct answer is C

 What is the purpose of a virtual environment in Python?

-C) To separate project dependencies and avoid conflicts The correct answer is C
+ To separate project dependencies and avoid conflicts

 #MySQL Installation

 What is the first step to install MySQL on Windows

-B) Download MySQL Installer from the official website The correct answer is B
+ Download MySQL Installer from the official website

 What setup type should you choose for a custom MySQL installation?

-D) Custom
+ Custom
-The correct answer is D

 Which products should you select during the MySQL installation?

-A) MySQL Server, MySQL Workbench, and MySQL Shell
+ MySQL Server, MySQL Workbench, and MySQL Shell
-The correct answer is A

 What is the purpose of setting a root password during MySQL installation?

-B) To secure your MySQL installation with a super-secret password The correct answer is B
+ To secure your MySQL installation with a super-secret password

 How do you begin managing your database after installing MySQL?

-B) Launch MySQL Workbench and connect to your MySQL Server The correct answer is B
+ Launch MySQL Workbench and connect to your MySQL Server